 Date: Thursday March 21

 Twelve Mile Coulee is in the northwest portion of the city and was established in 2001.
 The coulee and nearby road were originally named this because they were approximately 12 miles from the post office in Fort Calgary and the area served as a mail drop on the old stagecoach run to Cochrane.

 Experience nature in the city

 In this park you can visit a classic prairie coulee.
 A coulee is the regional term for a small valley or gully.
 The term originated with the Metis, who used the French verb "couler," meaning "to flow," to describe this land form where seasonal water flows from snow-melt or heavy rains.
 As in most coulees, there is a mix of grassland, shrubs and trees which play an important role in the prairie ecosystem.

-Southern exposures of the coulee are the driest and are primarily native grassland consisting of Rough Fescue, Perry Oatgrass and Spear grasses.
+Southern exposures of the coulee are the driest and are primarily native grassland consisting of Rough Fescue, Parry Oatgrass and Spear grasses.
 Intermixed with the grasses are wild flowers including Prairie Crocus and Golden Bean.
 On the moister northern exposures and shaded areas one finds shrubs like willows, Red-osier Dogwoods and American Silverberry as well as trees such as Trembling Aspen, Balsam Poplar and White Spruce.